johnwesterman/illumio_core/README.md

 vi /etc/resolv.conf
 nameserver x.x.x.x
 ```
-Note that if you have good resolution via the DNS server above and have A-records for all of your nodes updateing the hosts file is unnecessary.
-If you do not have A-records defined for your environment you will need to modifiy the hosts file for all of the nodes in the cluster as well as any VEN enabled workload that will touch the cluster.
+Note that if you have good resolution via the DNS server above and have A-records for all of your nodes updating the hosts file is unnecessary.
+If you do not have A-records defined for your environment you will need to modify the hosts file for all of the nodes in the cluster as well as any VEN enabled workload that will touch the cluster.
 It is a lot easier to set up the DNS before starting this project but often that is not possible so edit the hosts files as required for your environment.
 ```
 vi /etc/hosts
 ```

 ## Install the PCE and UI software.

 Illumio Core uses bzip2.
-This will insure it is installed for use.
+This will ensure it is installed for use.
 ```
 dnf -y install bzip2
 ```
 ```
 dnf install [illumio_pce_core.rpm] [illumio_pce_core_ui.rpm]
 ```
-note: If you upgrading your environment, see my upgrade notes towards the end of this file.
+note: If you are upgrading your environment, see my upgrade notes towards the end of this file.

 ## Set up for command aliasing (optional).